CAS-CS/cas-cs.github.io/Lectures/RM/L06-Lecture-6-LaTeX-Installation-and-Introduction.md

 ---

-### Installation
+# Installation

 #### On Windows

-double click on install-tl-windows.bat and installation will start from command window.
+Double click on `install-tl-windows.bat` and installation will start from command window.
 Follow the installer instructions.
 The script will complete installation in around 20min to 60min

 #### On Linux

-double click on install-tl or right click on install-tl and select open in terminal.
+double click on `install-tl` or right click on install-tl and select open in terminal.
 Follow.

 ---